Domain Email & Office Website WordPress Hosting VPS

 Think of your written content as tasty snacks in small bites.
 Short sentences make the text manageable.
 They make the reader feel like the text isn’t that long, even if it actually is.

-5. Engaging headlines (Headings)
+5. Engaging headlines (headings)

 Headlines, also called headings in SEO, play an even more crucial role when doing SEO copywriting than they do in traditional copywriting.
 This is because your headings send clear signals to the search engine about what your text or website is about.